cf73/humanity/content/collections/commencement_speeches/ursula-k-leguin.md

     content:
       -
         type: text
-        text: 'Ms Le Guin (1929 - 2018) was an astonishingly perceptive and original literary voice.
-In the recent words of ' -
+        text: 'Ms Le Guin (1929 - 2018) said the writer’s “pleasant duty" is to ply the reader’s imagination with “the best and purest nourishment that it can absorb.” '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'She "'
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: '...embraced the standard themes of her chosen genres: sorcery and dragons, spaceships and planetary conflict.
+But even when her protagonists are male, they avoid the macho posturing of so many science fiction heroes."
+(NYTimes)'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'And in the words of '
+      -
         type: text
         marks: